“Music…gives soul to the universe…” – Plato

 In 2001, she also won raves for her role as emcee for the Bucks County Symphony Orchestra’s Youth Concert where her symphonic arrangement of Pass It On was performed by an 80-member choir in concert with the orchestra.
 She regularly performs with the Bucks County Symphony Orchestra under Maestro Gary Fagin.
 Sample Lori’s classical recordings here.

 She acts, sings, writes music for, and is Music Director of Phillips Mill Community Players, whose annual musical comedy shows sell out each year.
 She also enjoys stretching her vocal and piano chops as leader of Jazz With Friends and pianist for the Doylestown Heat Jazz Band.
 View Lori’s calendar for upcoming shows.

 As a teen, Lori won the Mozart Concerto Competition in Maryland and was a soloist with the Montgomery County, MD orchestra.
 She continued her music studies at the Oberlin Conservatory of Music while earning a B.A. in environmental studies and biology at Oberlin College.
 She was the pianist for the Washington, D.C.-based Potomac Valley Opera Company, where she received critical acclaim for her “marathon playing, rhythmic vitality and expert phrasing and technique.”

 Lori exemplifies the strong link between science and music.

 Lori holds a PhD and worked as an environmental consultant before returning to music.
 She balances her time between music, motherhood and promoting social welfare.
 In addition to performing, Lori teaches private piano to adults and children and has been Vice President of the Bucks County (PA) Association of Piano Teachers.
 She is happily married to husband Mark, a scientist.
-Their most proud accomplishments are being parents of two school-aged children, Kurt and Cody.
+Their most proud accomplishments are being parents of two children, Kurt and Cody.